psgrover2010/parry-blog/_drafts/anassa-cyprus-travel-now-is-the-time-for-you-to-know-the-truth.md

 ![](/uploads/Cyprus &#40;3&#41;.jpeg){: width="4032" height="2268"}

 It was absolute mesmerize when your day starts where Mediterranean begins and you witness to one of the amazing sunsets.
-Let me tell you there are two major cities Limassol and Larnaca in Cyprus which has lively tourist attractions and I stayed in Larnaca in Hotel Anassa.
+Let me tell you there are two major cities Limassol and Larnaca in Cyprus which has lively tourist attractions and I stayed in Larnaca in [Hotel Anassa](https://www.anassa.com/){: target="_blank"}.

 ![](/uploads/Cyprus &#40;14&#41;.jpeg){: width="1620" height="1080"}